md-adil/browser-storage/README.md

 You can use `localStorage` or `sessionStorage`.
 But is this convenient and performed like accessing property from an object ?
 No it's not.

+> It cache the data locally to reduce number of queries to the actual storage and serialization / de-serialization only if needed.

 ## Examples